dbmdz/iiif-server-hymir/README.md

 The default logging file is configured as `./hymir.log` in Logstash-JSON-format.

-If you want human readable logging to console use "--spring.profiles.active=local" on start command line.
+If you want human readable logging to console use `--spring.profiles.active=local` on start command line.

 ### Image and presentation manifest resolving